 What is Comprehend?

-Comprehend is a Natural Language Processing (NLP) service which uses machine learning to extract valuable insights from unstructured textual data.
-This service applies sentiment analysis, part-of-speech extraction, and tokenization to detect key features of text.
+Comprehend is a Natural Language Processing (NLP) service that uses machine learning to extract valuable insights from unstructured textual data.
+This service applies sentiment analysis, part-of-speech extraction, and tokenization to detect key features of the text.
 Comprehend can be helpful in understanding how positive or negative a given text is.